 Build rapport with customers

-The best way to build report with customers is to speak to them as people.
+The best way to build reports with customers is to speak to them as people.
 If you don’t have a technology platform that lets you do this, get one.
 Greeting them by name is a good start.

 Other ways to build rapport are mirroring the pace and pitch of a caller’s speech, taking cues from the mood reflected in the tone of the caller’s words, and adapting to the formality of a caller’s language.

-Train and monitor
+Train and monitor your service desk

 The most important asset your service desk has is its customer service skills.
 They trump technological knowledge and other qualifications by far.
 Customer service skills are developed through training.
-So provide training for the right “soft skills.”
+To provide training for the right “soft skills.”

 Also, make sure you’re monitoring calls and e-mails regularly.
 It’s the best way to determine if agents are following through on their training and meeting the standards you’ve set for the service desk.